Find a Lender-Approved Local Conveyancer in Leegomery

 Residential Landlord and Tenant Conveyancing solicitors in Leegomery

-The firms listed below are a small selection of solicitors in Leegomery with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Service charge disputes
+The firms listed below are a non-comprehensive list of solicitors in Leegomery with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This will likely include advice on wrongful eviction

 • Dixon Lewis Solicitors, 7 Queen Street, Wellington, Telford, Shropshire, TF1 1EH